Gothic rock: Expansion of the scene

+On 19 February 1983, the emerging scene was described as "positive punk" on the front cover of NME, in an article titled "Punk Warriors" by music journalist Richard North.
+The article described groups such as Bauhaus, Theatre of Hate and UK Decay as part of the movement.
+Other associated acts were Alien Sex Fiend, the Mob, Rubella Ballet, Sex Gang Children and Southern Death Cult.
+On June 14, 1983, BBC radio DJ John Peel noted that the NME had dropped the term "positive punk" and had now opted for "goth" to describe the emerging subculture.
+That year, myriad goth groups emerged, including Flesh for Lulu, Play Dead, Rubella Ballet, Gene Loves Jezebel, Blood and Roses, and Ausgang.

-Reynolds has spoken of a shift from early goth to gothic rock proper, advanced by the Sisters of Mercy.
+Reynolds cited the shift between gothic music to traditional gothic rock or goth rock being primarily influenced by the Leeds band, the Sisters of Mercy.
 As journalist Jennifer Park put it, "The original blueprint for gothic rock had mutated significantly.
 Doom and gloom was no longer confined to its characteristic atmospherics, but as the Sisters demonstrated, it could really rock".
 The Sisters of Mercy, who cited influences such as Leonard Cohen, Gary Glitter, Motörhead, the Stooges, the Velvet Underground, the Birthday Party, Suicide, and the Fall, created a new, harder form of gothic rock.
 In addition, they incorporated a drum machine.
 Reynolds identified their 1983 single "Temple of Love" as the quintessential goth anthem of the year, along with Southern Death Cult's "Fatman".
 The group created their own record label, Merciful Release, which also signed the March Violets, who performed in a similar style.
 According to Reynolds, the March Violets "imitated Joy Division sonically".
 Another band, the Danse Society was particularly inspired by the Cure's Pornography period.
+The 4AD label released music in a more ethereal style, by groups such as Cocteau Twins, Dead Can Dance, and Xmal Deutschland.